seokju-na/webview-bundle/crates/webview-bundle/README.md

 - **Data**
   - This field has dynamic bytes size which can be determined each file offset and length from File Descriptors.
   - The content of data is compressed with [lz4 block format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md).
-- **Data checksum (4 bytes)**
-  - Data checksum verifies that the full data data has been decoded correctly.
-  - The checksum is the result of [xxHash-32 algorithm](https://github.com/Cyan4973/xxHash/blob/release/doc/xxhash_spec.md) digesting the original (decoded) data as input.

 ### Footer